daisvke/Arachnida/README.md

 ### Usage

 ```
-usage: scorpion.py [-h] [-d [DIR ...]]
-[FILE ...]
+usage: scorpion.py [-h] [-f [FILE ...]] [-d [DIR ...]] [-v] [-s SEARCH_STRING] [-i]

 Extract EXIF data and other data from image files.

-positional arguments:
-  FILE                  one or more image files to process

 options:
   -h, --help            show this help message and exit
+  -f [FILE ...], --files [FILE ...]
+                        one or more image files to process
   -d [DIR ...], --directory [DIR ...]
                         one or more folders containing image files to process
+  -v, --verbose         Enable verbose mode.
+  -s SEARCH_STRING, --search-string SEARCH_STRING
+                        the string to search
+  -i, --case-insensitive
+                        Enable case-insensitive mode
 ```

 ## Scorpion Viewer

 ### Description
-This is the GUI for Scorpion.
+* This is the GUI for Scorpion.
 This program let us delete and modify some of the metadata from the image files.<br />
+* It can also search a specific string the the metadata.
-It uses `Tkinter` for the GUI and `Treeview` widget to present metadata in a structured, tabular format.
+* It uses `Tkinter` for the GUI and `Treeview` widget to present metadata in a structured, tabular format.

 ## Notes